AbdullaOvais/TWIN/README.md

 The main idea is simple:

-1. collect raw telemetry from a real ns-O-RAN / ns-3 experiment,
+1. collect raw telemetry from a real ns-O-RAN / ns-3 by handover misconfiguration through "hosinrdiffrence",hysteresis",timetotrigger" experiment,
 2. convert those raw traces into a shared KPI schema,
 3. compare normal versus anomaly runs around the handover window,
 4. train lightweight detectors, and